Jason Worilds: College career

 Worilds began by seeing the field in two games on defense and special teams.
 He blocked a punt against the North Carolina Tar Heels and returned it for seven yards.
 After though, he elected to have season-ending shoulder surgery and was granted a medical red-shirt.
-Worilds picked up where he left off in 2007, and had two Quarterback hurries in the opener against East Carolina University.
+Worilds picked up where he left off in 2007, and had two quarterback hurries in the opener against East Carolina University.
 In a game against Ohio, Worilds suffered a high-ankle sprain and missed the following game against William & Mary.
 The next season, he started 12 games and played in 13 games.
 He was 4th on his team in tackles with 62.
-His 21 QB Hurries led the Hokies.
+His 21 quarterback hurries led the Hokies.
 Jason posted 7 tackles against Virginia Tech's bitter rivals, University of Virginia.
 However, he had to sit out of the Orange Bowl because of a shoulder injury.
-In 2009, Jason Worlids started in all of Virginia Tech's 13 games.
-During that time, he recorded 49 tackles, 11 tackles for loss, 4.5 sacks, 1 pass broken up, 1 pass defended, 1 forced fumble, 42 quarterback hurries, and a whopping 32 Quarterback Hits.
-After his Junior year, Jason decided to declare for the 2010 NFL Draft.
-He finished his college career with 41 Games Played, 25 Games Started, 132 tackles (62 solo tackles), 34 Tackles for Loss, 15.00 sacks, 2 Pass Break-Ups, 2 Passes Defended, 67 Quarterback Hits, 3 Forced Fumbles, and 1 Blocked Kick.
+In 2009, Worlids started in all of Virginia Tech's 13 games.
+During that time, he recorded 49 tackles, 11 tackles for loss, 4.5 sacks, 1 pass broken up, 1 pass defended, 1 forced fumble, 42 quarterback hurries, and a whopping 32 quarterback hits.
+After his junior year, Worilds decided to declare for the 2010 NFL Draft.
+He finished his college career with 41 games played, 25 games started, 132 tackles (62 solo tackles), 34 tackles for loss, 15.00 sacks, 2 pass break-ups, 2 passes defended, 67 quarterback hits, 3 forced fumbles, and 1 blocked kick.

 Professional career

-The Pittsburgh Steelers selected Worilds in the second round (52nd overall) of the 2010 NFL Draft.
+The Pittsburgh Steelers selected Worilds in the second round (52nd overall) of the 2010 NFL draft.
 On March 3, 2014, he signed his $9.754 million transition tender to stay with Pittsburgh.

 On March 11, 2015, Worilds unexpectedly announced his retirement from the NFL at the age of 27 and after five years as a Pittsburgh Steeler.
 The choice to retire surprised many due to the start of the free agency period starting the day prior.
 He became an unrestricted free agent for the first time in his career and was expected to receive a $7-$8 million salary with at least $15 million guaranteed.
-Multiple sources speculated Worilds chose to retire to dedicate his life to his religion as a Jehovah's Witness.
+Worilds chose to retire to dedicate his life to Jehovah God as one of Jehovah's Witnesses.

 He finished his career with 25.5 career sacks.